Jasmine Sanders Looks Fiery & Fresh In See-Through Orange Gown

-In the image, taken outdoors, the Sports Illustrated model was positioned on her knees with her legs seemingly falling to the right side, as her arms were lifted up with her hands elegantly touching her beautifully curly, golden blond hair.
-In what looked like a park, Jasmine was seated in front of a large tree with plenty of greenery from its branches.
-The geo-tag on the post detailed that the shot was taken in Los Angeles, California.
+In the image, which was taken outdoors, the Sports Illustrated model was positioned on her knees as she lifted up her hands and elegantly touched her curly, golden blond hair.
+Jasmine was seated in front of a large tree with plenty of greenery on its branches in what looked like a park.
+The geotag on the post indicated that the shot was taken in Los Angeles, California.

-The obvious eye-popping element of the photo was Jasmine’s long-sleeved maxi dress, which was colored a bright tangerine and had a sheer, essentially see-through fabric.
+The eye-popping element of the photo was obviously Jasmine’s long-sleeved, maxi dress, which was a bright tangerine hue and made of a sheer, essentially see-through fabric.
 The gown contained a ruffle pattern throughout, giving an antebellum-esque vibe that seemed to fit perfectly with the shadowy trees in the background.
-Underneath the frock, the 29-year-old appeared to be wearing a white bikini or undergarments, aptly fitting with the bright orange color of the dress.
+Underneath the frock, the 29-year-old appeared to be wearing a white bikini or undergarments, complementing the bright orange dress.

-As soon as Jasmine posted the striking image, her admirers were quick to respond.
-Within 15 hours of the posting, fans were gave the model more than 28,000 likes on the upload and over 200 comments, gushing over her chic style and impressive beauty.
+As soon as Jasmine posted the striking image, her admirers began to respond.
+Within 15 hours, fans gave the upload more than 28,000 likes and over 200 comments, gushing over her chic style and impressive beauty.

-Most of the followers disagreed with Jasmine’s caption assessment of her “mean” look, letting her know that to them, she only looked attractive and sweet.
+Most of her followers disagreed with Jasmine’s assessment in the caption that she wore a “mean” look, letting her know that to them, she only looked attractive and sweet.

-“You don’t look mean, you look like a princess,” one fan responded to Jasmine’s caption joke, reassuring the star of her undeniable beauty.
+“You don’t look mean, you look like a princess,” one fan responded, reassuring the star of her undeniable beauty.

 “Hhmmm not all a mean face just beautiful and refreshing natural,” raved a fan, adding kissing face and thumbs up emoji to their comment, assuring Jasmine that her look was nothing but alluring.